n8willis/kernall/typefacet.md

 may be problematic.

-Second, one runs Autokern again (on the same input UFO) to set the `min-distance-ems1` parameter to some non-zero value.
+Second, one runs Autokern again (on the same input UFO) to set the `min-distance-ems` parameter to some non-zero value.
 Selecting the appropriate value is up to the user based on trial runs and inspecting the results.
 The parameter is meant to reflect the minimum spacing between two glyphs that come as close as possible to touching.
 For